MuhammadAdnan11/interview-QA_JS/README.md

 alert(outputMessage);
 ```

-###  Output the response message variable to the console
+###  Output the response message variable to the console?
 ```
 1. Create a prompt to ask the user's age
 2. Convert the response from the prompt to a number